-9.2.1 Design and Materials Landscape walls and walls relating to stairs adjacent to a building shall be sheathed in the same materials as the building.
-Generally, materials such as exposed concrete, concrete block, or precast modular wall components are not acceptable.
+exposed concrete, concrete block, or precast modular wall components are not acceptable.
 Step railings, where required, must conform to safety requirements but should be simple and visually unobtrusive rather than a dominant design feature.

-9.2.2 Local Materials Walls of local stone may be appropriate for the construction of retaining walls in areas where these materials occur naturally.
-In the forest setting, walls constructed of horizontal or vertical logs blend well with the natural setting but may need special treatment to be resistant to decay.
+constructed of horizontal or vertical logs blend well with the natural setting but may need special treatment to be resistant to decay.